jhvanderschee/matt_mulderberg/README.md

 > [...] the mission of “Democratize Publishing” to me means that people of all backgrounds, interests, and abilities should be able to access Free-as-in-speech software that empowers them to express themselves on the open web and to own their content.

 WordPress has been very succesful, allowing millions of people to easily create websites.
 A wonderful achievement.
 This project aims to take that one step further.
 A website built with this project has no databases, no PHP, no React, no backups, no updates and no complicated hosting environments.
-It is free to host (on Github for example), thus within reach for everybody.
+It is not only open-source, but also truly yours and something you can host for free (on Github for example).
 The only thing it requires is basic knowledge of HTML, which you can easily learn online.
 It is IMHO the ultimate 'democratization' of publishing.

 ## How it works